Jvn-r/process-visualizer/README.md

 # Process & File Interaction Visualizer
-A visual extension to Wtrace
+A visual extension to Wtrace.
 A Windows-based tool that parses system event logs provided by wtrace and visualizes process-to-file interactions in real time.

 ## What it does